Top 10 African Animals

 Leopard

-The leopard is one of the five "big cats" in the genus Panthera.
-It is among the most adaptable and widespread big cats due to its camouflaged fur, opportunistic hunting behavior, broad diet, and the strength to carry heavy carcasses into trees.... read more
+The leopard is one of the five living big cat species in the genus Panthera.
+It is among the most adaptable and widespread big cats due to its camouflaged fur, opportunistic hunting behavior, broad diet, and strength that allows it to carry heavy carcasses into trees.... read more

 Leopards are beautiful too, and they actually are as fast as a flamingo that can reach speeds of 35 mph.